 The overlap of three grades (C, D and E) is designed to accommodate students who perform either better or worse than their teachers expect.
 Students who fail to meet the minimum satisfactory standard for either the Core curriculum (Grade G) or the Extended curriculum (Grade E) will be ungraded.

-In a few subjects, the examination covers the complete ability range and there is no choice of curriculum.
+In some subjects, the examination covers the complete ability range and there is no choice of curriculum.
 For these subjects, the full range of grades is available.

 If I have a candidate capable of getting at least a C grade, should I enter them for Core or Extended?